Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 .. image:: ../../../_static/img/user-guide/processes/how-tos/start-process-zapier.png
     :alt: start process from Zapier action

 If you use this integration for the first time, you'll need to create a connection between your Zapier and Teachable accounts.
-You'll be invite to sign into your Teachable account from Zapier.
+You'll be invited to sign in to your Teachable account from Zapier.

 After it's done, you need to test the trigger to find sample data that will be used in the next step.